Ferox trout: Etymology

 The ferox trout is classified in the genus Salmo, the name of this genus being the Latin word for trout or salmon.
 The specific name, ferox, mean "fierce", an allusion to the "extreme voracity and ferocious habits" of this fish.

 Description

 Ferox trout has a deeper body than the brown trout it lives alongside.
 The body is brown to silvery with a few small black spots which are equal to or smaller than the size of the pupil, although these may be absent.
 They are larger and have a maxilla which extends past the eye.
 The ferox trout has a maximum standard length of 80 cm.

 Distribution and habitat

 Ferox trout are known to occur in glacial lochs and loughs in Ireland and Scotland, while predatory trout populations in the Lake District of England and in Wales have not yet been confirmed to be ferox trout.
-These fish typically inhabit nutrient poor glacial lochs with a surface are greater than 100 ha where there are populations of char (Salvelinus spp).
+These fish typically inhabit nutrient poor glacial lochs with a surface area greater than 100 ha where there are populations of char (Salvelinus spp).